-In pancreatic cancers, cancer cells can develop from both types of cells with endocrine (hormonal) and exocrine (digestive) functions.
+In pancreatic cancers or cancer of the pancreas, cancer cells can develop from both types of cells with endocrine (hormonal) and exocrine (digestive) functions.

-The incidence of pancreatic cancer in Singapore has increased over the years, and is one of the common cause of cancer deaths for both males and females.
+The incidence of cancer of the pancreas in Singapore has increased over the years and is one of the common causes of cancer related deaths for both males and females.

 Symptoms of pancreatic cancer may not appear until it has grown and developed further.
-Pancreatic cancer is also more frequently diagnosed in advanced stages as compared to early on in the course of the disease.
 Early first signs can be absent or quite subtle.
-Most pancreatic cancers are found after the cancer has grown or progressed, and it is highly lethal as it grows and spreads rapidly.
+As such, pancreas cancer symptoms are more frequently diagnosed in advanced stages after cancer has grown or progressed, and it is highly lethal as it grows and spreads rapidly.

-In advanced stages, symptoms of pancreatic cancer can occur such as:
+In advanced stages, pancreas cancer symptoms can occur such as: